daleinen7/bearcabulary/README.md

 ## Run Bearcabulary Locally or Host it Yourself

 Bearcabulary is meant to be hosted and edited for your educational needs.

-Clone or fork the repo to your local machine or your github account.
+1. Fork the repo to your github account.
 Run it on your local machine by running `gatsby develop` or `npm start` from the root directory.
 Or host it for free on [Netlify](https://www.netlify.com/).
-Once you've forked/cloned it and signed up for a free Netlify account, click the big green "New Site From Git" button.
+Once you've forked it and signed up for a free Netlify account, login to Netlify.
+Click the big green "New Site From Git" button.

 ![New Site Button](/ReadMeImages/new-site.png)

-Then select "Github" as your method of deploying.
+2. Select "Github" as your method of deploying.

 ![select-github](/ReadMeImages/select-github.png)

-Then you'll have to find where your version of Bearcabulary is.
+3. You'll have to find where your version of Bearcabulary is.

 ![search-github](/ReadMeImages/search-bearcabulary.png)

-Once you find it, select it and you'll finally be ready to deploy your new site.
+4. Once you find it, select it and you'll finally be ready to deploy your new site.

 ![Deploy on Netlify](/ReadMeImages/deploy-site.png)